Frequently Asked Questions.

 How are payments sent?

-Payments are sent by Priority (SWIFT) which is the fastest and most secure method of making an international payment.
+Payments sent by Priority (SWIFT) is the fastest and most secure method of making an international payment.
+Payments to some destinations, such as the UK, USA, EU and Canada have the option to send via domestic payment methods (Regular).

 How long does a transfer take?

-Depending on the currency, country and time of day sent, most international payments reach the beneficiary account after 1 business day.
+Depending on the country and time of day sent, for most currencies we provide same day payments.
 In some instances this may take longer depending on the recipient bank and whether they use a 3rd party correspondent bank to route their payments.
 Please note that public holidays will delay payments if they fall within the payment time cycle.

 Is there a fee for sending a payment?